Analyzing Mandiant (MNDT) & Its Competitors

 |0.13%

 84.1% of Mandiant shares are owned by institutional investors.
-Comparatively, 56.7% of shares of all “Computer peripheral equipment, not elsewhere classified” companies are owned by institutional investors.
+Comparatively, 56.8% of shares of all “Computer peripheral equipment, not elsewhere classified” companies are owned by institutional investors.
 2.1% of Mandiant shares are owned by insiders.
-Comparatively, 18.1% of shares of all “Computer peripheral equipment, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+Comparatively, 18.0% of shares of all “Computer peripheral equipment, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for Mandiant and its competitors, as provided by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Mandiant and its competitors, as reported by MarketBeat.com.

 |Sell Ratings